multiversx/mx-specs/LKMEX-whitelist/ElrondApes.md

 ## Description of the project

-ElrondApes is a collection of 10,000 uniques NFTs on the MultiverseX blockchain.
+ElrondApes is a collection of 10,000 uniques NFTs on the MultiversX blockchain.

 Website: https://elrondapes.com/